kristinemlarson/gnssrefl/docs/README_vwc.md

 ### 3. Estimate VWC

 <code>vwc p038 2016 -year_end 2018</code>

+The main inputs are the station name and years you want to use.
+Other useful (optional) inputs:

+- min_req_pts_track sets the minimum number of observations you require for a given satellite track.
+This is currently set to 50.

+- minvalperday is the number of phase measurements you are going to require to "trust" your daily average phase (and thus VWC) value.
+The default is 10.
+Currently this is easy to achieve, but earlier datasets might require you reduce that value.

+- polyorder lets you override the code's decision on the leveling polynomial order.
+Zero is a bias, one is a line, etc.

 There are three main parts to this code.
 The first stage is to give you "raw" phase results for the four geographic regions (northwest, northeast, etc)